emNavi/AirGym/README.md

 # AirGym
 > This project is inspired by Aerial Gym Simulator but greatly improves it.

-This project provides a super realistic dynamics and RL framework for Sim2Real tasks of quadcopter.
+This project provides a realistic dynamics and RL framework for Sim2Real tasks of quadcopter.
+Drones can be trained in AirGym and then transferred to reality.

 ## Requirements
 1. Ubuntu 20.04 or 22.04